Jorge3129/address_lang_1/docs/syntax.md

 ## General principles

-### Line labels

 A program in the Address programming language consists of lines.
 A line can contain one or multiple formulae (i.e. statements).
+Multiple formulae can be separated with `;` or `,`.

+### Line labels

-Each line can be marked by **labels**.
+Each line can be marked by one or more **labels**.

 In the original syntax, line labels can contain digits, characters and even spaces.
-In ADPL, a line label can only contain Latin letters, digits and the _ character, and it must start with a letter.
+In **ADPL**, a line label can only contain Latin letters, digits and the _ character, and it must start with a letter.

-A line can be marked with one or more labels.
 In the original syntax an ellipsis must follow after each label:

 ```
 lab1 ... lab2 ...  <statements>
 ```

-In ADPL, an additional requirement is to put a @ character before each label:
+In ADPL, an additional requirement is to put a `@` character before each label:

 ```
 @lab1 ... @lab2 ...  <statements>